KenNewcomb/Topologist/README.md

 2. **system**: Provide a name for the system.

+3. **atom**: Define each atom in the system, followed by the atomic symbol, atomic number, mass, charge, and the two Lennard-Jones parameters for the system (sigma and epsilon, respectively).

+4. **mix**: If this keyword is present in the settings file, <a href="http://www.sklogwiki.org/SklogWiki/index.php/Combining_rules#Lorentz-Berthelot_rules" target="_blank">Lorentz-Berthelot</a> mixing rules will be applied for all cross interactions.

-3. **bond**: This keyword is followed by two bonded atom types, the bond length between them, and the force constant.
+4. **bond**: This keyword is followed by two bonded atom types, the bond length between them, and the force constant.
 You can either specify a bond length range (0.8-1.0) to search or a single value (1.5), in which case, topologist will search for any bond within 0.1 angstroms.

-4. **angle**: This keyword is followed by the three groups that particpate in a bend, the equilibrium angle, and the bending force constant.
+5. **angle**: This keyword is followed by the three groups that particpate in a bend, the equilibrium angle, and the bending force constant.

-5. **output**: This keyword specifies the type of topology to be output by the program.
+6. **output**: This keyword specifies the type of topology to be output by the program.
 At present, Topologist only supports writing GROMACS (.top) files.

+You may add comments by starting a line with a single "#" character.

 Development
 -----------